strobo-inc/nrfjprog/README.md

   # LICENSE, README.md, setup.py and requirements.txt (used to install this module).
   nrfjprog\
     __init__.py # Package marker to make nrfjprog a module.
     __main__.py # This is where the command line interface is implemented.
-It parses arguments using argparse and calls functions in perform_command.py to perform the requested operation. nrfjprog_version.py # A global variable containing the version of nrfjprog. model\
+It parses arguments using argparse and calls functions in nrfjprog_version.py # A global variable containing the version of nrfjprog. model\
-        __init__.py # Package marker to make model a module. perform_command.py # This is where the functionality of each command is implemented.
+        __init__.py # Package marker to make model a module. perform_command.py # Determines if a CMSIS-DAP/DAP-Link or JLink debugger is connected to the PC and fowards the command accordingly. perform_command_daplink.py # This is where the functionality of each command is implemented.
+Relies on the pyOCD module. perform_command_jlink.py # This is where the functionality of each command is implemented.
 Relies on the pynrfjprog module. device.py # Implements a class to represent the specs of a specific device (i.e. NRF52_FP1). tests\
   unit_tests.py # All of the unit tests for nrfjprog.exe.
 Requires that dist/OS/ to be present on system which contains the built .exe for the system's OS.